zackstout/beatles-songwriting/README.md

 - We also see I-VI7-ii-V-I
 - ✅ Hello little girl, ending/postscript
 - ✅ Little child, ending/coda
-- ✅✅ Her Majesty
+- ✅ Her Majesty
 - ✅ My Bonnie
-- ✅ Mr Moonlight
+- ✅ Mr. Moonlight

 #### II7 and the 'Imperfect Cadence' - 'the middle feeling'